-Custom audience in Facebook is powerful and actually easy to setup.
+The custom audience on Meta is powerful and actually easy to set up.

 Assuming you run a video ad, you can create a custom audience based on the video views your ads have received.

-The same goes for the website visits, scrolling % and on-page time.
+The same goes for website visits, scrolling %, and on-page time.

-I’ll not go in depth into custom and lookalike audiences in this article, as the main focus here is the Facebook Pixel itself.
-I’ll cover them into another article soon.
+I’ll not go in-depth into custom and lookalike audiences in this article, as the main focus here is the Meta Pixel itself.
+I’ll cover them in another article soon.

-Lookalike audience in Facebook is lucrative and interesting too!
+The Lookalike audience on Facebook is as lucrative and interesting too!

-It allows you to simply tell Facebook, hey Facebook, this is my most ideal audience, bring me more people that share the same interestes, behaviors and charachterestics.
+It allows you to simply tell Meta, hey Meta, this is my ideal audience, bring me more people that share the same interests, behaviors, and characteristics.

-To create a lookalike audience in Facebook, you would need to create a custom audience first, that would be your source audience for the lookalike one.
+To create a lookalike audience on Meta, you would need to create a custom audience first, which would be your source audience for the lookalike one.

 Lookalike audience ranges from 1% to 10%.
-The 1% represents the people who are mostly similar to your lookalike source.
+The 1% represents the people who are most similar to your lookalike source.
 The bigger the percentage is, the broader your audience will become.

-✔ The posibility to segment your audience into three different categories
+- The possibility to segment your audience into three different categories

-Setting up Facebook Pixel comes into two phases.
-First, you need to create a Facebook Pixel, grab your Facebook Pixel ID, and code, then secondly you need to install it on your desired website or webpage.
+Setting up Meta Pixel comes into two phases.
+First, you need to create a Meta Pixel, grab your Meta Pixel ID, and code, then secondly you need to install it on your desired website or webpage.

 For platforms like Shopify, for example, placing the Facebook Pixel is super easy.
 They already have done the hard work for you, you just grab your Pixel ID and place it in its section there.